You can apply now through DfE Apply

 We expect you to be aware of the professionalism required to teach and demonstrate your empathy and understanding when considering how a child learns and develops cognitively.
 Your application should also detail how much experience you have gained in an educational setting.

-We are committed to providing a high-quality experience for prospective trainees and have planned our interview days accordingly.
-The process may be longer than you have anticipated but the end result is that we have the best trainees training with the best schools.
+The interview process will include written tasks in English and the main language you wish to train to teach in, followed by an interview and spoken language tests, as well as a 10-minute teaching task which you will be able to prepare in advance.
+We are committed to providing a high-quality experience for prospective trainees and have planned our interview process accordingly.
+The end result is that we have the best trainees training with the best schools.

 We will contact all successful applicants at the end of the interview day.
-Similarly, we will provide written feedback if we have not made an offer.
+Similarly, we will provide feedback if we have not made an offer.

 The National Modern Languages SCITT is committed to safeguarding and promoting the welfare of children and young people.
 All staff, and everyone involved in the National Modern Languages SCITT placements including Hubs and partner schools share this commitment, and the trainees are therefore expected to behave in such a way that supports this commitment.

 Conditions of acceptance on the course will include: health, identity, relevant work qualifications, right to work in the UK, Disclosure and Barring Service (DBS) checks, worldwide criminal record checks, references and a Childcare Disqualification and Disqualification by Association Declaration (where applicable).

 A start date for successful applicants will not be confirmed until clearance from all the above checks has been obtained.
 Please note that the DBS check will reveal all convictions, reprimands, cautions and final warnings even if considered spent within the Rehabilitation of Offenders Act.
 There is a DBS Code of Practice which governs this process.